Competitive Eating: Is It Really a Sport?

 - should not rely on equipment provided only by a single supplier.

-Sports Criterion #1: Should Include an Element of Competition
+Sports Criterion #1: Should Include an Element of Eating as a Competition

 Participants in sanctioned eating contests compete against